 1. Business Size and Website Complexity

-A small website with 5–10 pages costs less to optimize than an eCommerce site with hundreds of products.
+A small website with 5–10 pages costs less to optimize than an e-commerce site with hundreds of products.

 2. Competition in Your Industry